da6h/Plano/README.md

 - Building responsive, RTL-aware layouts from scratch
 - Managing state in vanilla JavaScript without a framework
 - Structuring a small full-stack project cleanly
+- Collaborating with a team using Git and GitHub

 ---